GabeALopez/GabeALopez.github.io/content/posts/automation-mindset-a-how-to.md

 Hell, even the Windows operating system has an API for developers (and malware devs) to interact with.
 But I digress.

-The key thing to remember is this: APIs don’t just let you **get** data—they also let you **send** data.
+The key thing to remember is this: APIs don’t just let you **get** data they also let you **send** data.

-If you’re following where this is going, you’ll realize you can automate far more than just reading information—you can automate entire actions by pushing data back to the system.
+If you’re following where this is going, you’ll realize you can automate far more than just reading information.
+You can automate entire actions by pushing data back to the system.

 From there, the sky's the limit.